Skull and facial fractures are broken bones of the head and face. Injury can result in damage to the brain.

 People with these fractures usually need to stay in the hospital.
 Serious injuries may need to be watched in an intensive care unit.
 Some people with skull or facial fractures need to have help breathing.
 A tube is inserted and mechanical ventilation is used to protect and assist breathing.

-You will need to adjust your activities while you recover, but complete rest is rarely required.
+Activities will need to be adjusted, but complete rest is rarely required.
 Ice may also be recommended to help with discomfort and swelling.

 To help reduce your chance of a skull and/or facial fracture: